 The electronic health record is the digitalized paper chart of the patients.
 These solutions are real-time and are focused on patients for instant availability of the information.
 In addition, it promises secure storage of data and information for authorized users.

 The primary purpose of EHR in proper medical documentation is its ability to contain the treatment plans, diagnoses, medical history, medications, allergies, immunization dates, lab test results, and radiology images.
 It allows access to tools that physicians can use for making decisions regarding patient care and treatment plans.

-The implementation of EHRs can help streamline and monitor the healthcare workflow processes.
-With proper adherence to the medical record documentation standards, the healthcare facilities will be able to create the information and manage them in a digital form.
+The implementation of EHRs can help streamline and monitor healthcare workflow processes.
+With proper adherence to the medical record documentation standards, healthcare facilities will be able to create the information and manage them in a digital form.
 In addition, even the affordable care act and electronic health records help with information sharing across different facilities and organizations.

 Best Tips for Medical Documentation with the Help of EHRs

 The medical documentation process is incredibly important (equally important to patient interactions).
 With accurate notes and reports, the communication about care continuity and practices is improved.
 Also, it reduces the chances of queries and enhances the claim reimbursements despite the high cost to make a healthcare app.
 This is one of the prime reasons that organizations have invested in automated solutions.